SungwooPark/ExercisesInC/homeworks/homework11.md

 1) Why is is a bad idea to pass a `sem_t` as a parameter?

 2) When you use a Semaphore as a mutex, what should its initial value be?
+- 1, to represented an "unlocked state".

 3) Can you think of another use for a Semaphore where you might use a different initial value?
+- When you want to let multiple threads to be running.

 4) In my solution to the producers-consumers problem using Semaphores, what does it mean if the value of `queue->spaces` is `3` at some point in time?